roberta-davidson/mag-for-phoenix/README.md

 Various issues I encountered while running this pipeline on Phoenix.
 I've done my best to describe the solutions below, if you find a better one please let me know!

+### Single end data doesn't work

+I don't remember why but SE data does not work, nor does collapsed paired end data pretending to be single end - use paired end reads!

 ### Database download fails

-mag uses databases in a lot of steps.
+**Problem:** mag uses databases in a lot of steps.
 The default is for the pipeline to doenload these for you and then run the program. \
 This doens't work on phoenix because there is no internet access on the compute nodes.

-Solution: Download the databases manually from the login node (where there is internet) and give the paths in the command (like my example above)
+**Solution:** Download the databases manually from the login node (where there is internet) and give the paths in the command (like my example above) \
 FYI: I have heard they are planning to change this behaviour in future versions of the pipeline.

 I have databases for CheckM, gunc, gtdbtk and busco saved and hard-coded the paths to the command.

 ### ERROR: "...mag stickied on revision X.XX..."

-I don't know why this happens but sometimes it can't find the versioin of the pipeline you are asking for even f iit exists and you've used it previously.
+I don't know why this happens but sometimes it can't find the version of the pipeline you are asking for even if it exists and you've used it previously.
 (I had this issue with nf-core/eager once too).

 My solution was to clone my own copy of the mag repository locally and use that: